uit/uit/contributing/README.md

 **First make sure that the link doesn't exist in repository.** Then:

-+ Simplest way is to create a [New Issue](https://github.com/uit/uit/issues/new) and put the link to the content there and we'll do the rest.
++ Simplest way is to create a [New Issue](https://github.com/uit/uit/issues/new) and put the link to the content there with a short desciption of why it's useful and we'll do the rest.
 + You also can [Fork](https://help.github.com/articles/fork-a-repo) this repo and after adding new links to it, make a [Pull Request](https://help.github.com/articles/using-pull-requests).
 + You also can send gavinmail@gmail.com an email with the subject of [UIT Content](mailto:gavinmail@gmailcom?subject=UIT%20Content&body=Here's an awesome link:) to me.